liweisu0/blog/docs/index.md

-# Welcome to My Personal Site
+# Welcome to My Blog

 ## About Me

 Hello!
-I'm [Your Name], a [Your Role/Profession] passionate about [Your Interests].
-I specialize in [Your Key Skills/Technologies] and love to create solutions that make a difference.
+I'm Roland Su, a devops engineer passionate about technology and life.
+I specialize in building scalable and efficient systems and love to create solutions that make a difference.

 ## What I Do

-- 💻 Currently working as [Current Role]
+- 💻 Currently working as a devops engineer
-- 🌱 Learning [Technologies/Skills you're learning]
+- 🌱 Learning new technologies and skills
 - 👯 Open to collaborate on interesting projects
-- 🎯 Focus areas: [Your Areas of Expertise]
+- 🎯 Focus areas: Linux, Cursor, AI, DevOps, Cloud, and more

 ## Quick Links